ashikibrahim07/fb-lite-clone-using-html-css/README.md

 # Facebook Lite Clone only using HTML & CSS

 Welcome to Facebook Lite Clone!
-This project is an attempt to replicate the core features and design of Facebook Lite using HTML and CSS.
+This project is an attempt to replicate the core features and design of Facebook Lite only using Vanilla HTML and CSS.

 # Live Demo